2007-08: Nick Jensen played for Rogers High School in Minnesota.

 2013-14: Jensen made his AHL debut with Detroit affiliate Grand Rapids in December 2014 following a three-game stint with the ECHL’s Toledo Walleyes; missing nearly three months after suffering a torn labrum during Detroit’s training camp in September 2014.
 He had 9 assists and was +12 with 8 penalty minutes in 45 regular season games with the Griffins.
 Grand Rapids finished second in the Midwest Division and reached the second round in the playoffs.
 Jensen had 1 assist and was -3 with 2 penalty minutes in 10 playoff games.
 He had no points nor penalties and was -2 in three ECHL games with Toledo.

 2014-15: Jensen was one of the top defensemen for Detroit AHL affiliate Grand Rapids in his second pro season.
-One of four Griffins’ defensemen to register 20 or more points, he was among the team leaders in plus/minus.
-Grand Rapids and Rockford were the top two teams in the Midwest Division.
+One of four Griffins’ defensemen to register 20 or more points, he scored 6 goals with 21 assists and 15 penalty minutes in 75 regular season games and was among the team leaders with a +30 plus/minus.
+Grand Rapids finished first in the Midwest Division and advanced to the Western Conference finals against Utica.
+Jensen had 3 assists and was -6 with 4 penalty minutes in 16 playoff games.
+He was re-signed by Detroit to a two-year contract as a restricted free agent in July 2015.

 Jensen plays the game in a textbook way.
 He makes smart decisions, has sharp offensive instincts with the puck and is a smooth, fluid skater.
 He will pinch at times and is quick enough to recover.